-Oscar Scherer has temporarily closed portions of the Green Trail until further notice due to the annual American bald eagle nesting season, per national protocols and regulations.
-The trail will be closed from bench 14 to the eagle viewing station.
+Oscar Scherer State Park has temporarily closed portions of the Green Trail until further notice due to the annual American bald eagle nesting season, per national protocols and regulations.
+The trail is closed from bench 14 to the eagle viewing station.
 Please do not enter this protected area.
 Inquire at ranger station for more information.

-Three decades later, realtor and environmentalist, Jon Thaxton began campaigning for the state to purchase and protect adjoining Florida scrub-jay territory.
+Three decades later, real estate agent and environmentalist Jon Thaxton began campaigning for the state to purchase and protect adjoining Florida scrub-jay territory.
 With help from The Nature Conservancy, Sarasota County and wide public support, the state purchased an additional 922 acres from the adjacent Palmer Ranch in 1991.

-The park now preserves more than two square-miles of natural land in a rapidly developing region, and provides resource-based recreation for over 100,000 visitors annually.
+The park now preserves more than 2 square miles of natural land in a rapidly developing region and provides resource-based recreation for over 100,000 visitors annually.

 Oscar Scherer State Park was the first attempt by the state of Florida to contract with private enterprise to develop a park with a potential for revenue.
-After seeing the removal of many natural areas, the citizens of the community wanted something else, and something less.
-Mrs. Elsa Scherer Burrows, daughter of the site's namesake, willed the land to the people for a park, not a large development.
+After seeing the removal of many natural areas, community residents wanted something else, and something less.
+Burrows willed the land to the people for a park and prohibited large development.
 The state agreed.
-Public protest led to the removal of the contractor and the park service assumed the responsibility and completion of the structures in a more scaled-down construction.
+Public protest led to the removal of the contractor, and the park service assumed the responsibility and completion of the structures in a more scaled-down construction.

 Prescribed fire and the mechanical treatment of vegetation are the methods usually employed.